zbalkan/zbalkan.github.io/_posts/2025-08-20-log-replay.md

 {% include gallery id="galleryGitLs" caption="Inside the repository" %}

-9. Now, we can run `code .` command to open the directory in VS Code.
-You'll see the repository there, and at this point, we can just make use of VS Code for future updates.
+From here, `code .` launches VS Code rooted in the repo so we can keep iterating in one place.

 {% include gallery id="galleryVscode" caption="VS Code first view" %}

-10. Let's proceed with `sudo ./install.sh` so that we can initiate the Wazuh development environment installer.
-It is a script that tries to cover different distros and package managers, and when it comes to the configuration updates, it targets idempotency.
-11. At one step, you will be asked to copy your current custom rules to the repository for further operations.
-Internally, we get rid of the default locations of `/var/ossec/etc/rules` and `/var/ossec/etc/decoders`, and mount the paths in the `wazuh-devenv` repository instead.
-Therefore, you will not have an issue with synchronizing different versions of rules and decoders.
-But this has a side effect.
-You may have to fix some permissions manually.
-I'll talk about that later.
-After you copied your rules and decoders, hit `y` and continue.
+To bootstrap everything, I run `sudo ./install.sh`.
+The installer is idempotent and distro-aware; it also asks whether you want to copy any existing custom rules.
+Under the hood, the dev env swaps out the default `/var/ossec/etc/rules` and `/var/ossec/etc/decoders` for paths mounted from the repo so versioning and sync are painless.
+The trade-off is permissions—you may need to fix a few file modes after the switch.
+When the prompt appears, copy your rules/decoders if you have them, hit `y`, and continue.

 {% include gallery id="galleryVscodePrompt" caption="User is asked to copy custom rules and decoders, if any." %}

-12. Then, you'll be prompted once again: `Enter the username to add to the wazuh group:`.
-This one must be your current user, not `root`.
-You will use your WSL default user for the future.
-Under the hood, the script adds this user to the `wazuh` group as a member, so that you can work with files easily.
-13. For a smooth testing experience, create a folder at the root named `.vscode`, and copy the `sample.launch.json` under it.
-Rename the file to `launch.json`.
-14. Use `venv` or any other module for creating your Python virtual environment.
-Even though we do not use any external dependencies, isolating the environment is safer.
-15. The installation completes, and now you can work with detections as code with our new development environment.
+You’ll also be prompted for a username to add to the `wazuh` group; use your regular WSL user (not `root`) so file operations stay smooth.
+For a better debugging loop, I like to create a `.vscode` folder at the repo root and copy `sample.launch.json` into it as `launch.json`.
+Even though this project doesn’t depend on third-party Python packages, I still isolate with a virtualenv to keep my tooling clean.
+Once the installer finishes, the environment is ready and we can start treating detections as code—editing rules, replaying logs, and iterating without leaving VS Code.

 ## Writing your first tests